Compare Mitsubishi’s extended warranty with third-party auto warranties.

 - Month-to-month contract options

-Our review team named CARCHEX the Best Service provider.
+Our review team named CARCHEX the Best for Used Cars provider.
 The company offers a wide range of plans, so you’ll have plenty of choices.
-CARCHEX’s Titanium plan, for example, covers every part of your vehicle except a small list of exclusions.
+CARCHEX’s Titanium plan, for example, covers every part of your vehicle, except a small list of exclusions.
 Meanwhile, the Silver plan covers only major components, but high-mileage vehicles are eligible.

-Should your vehicle need repairs, you’ll be able to take it to any of the thousands pre-approved mechanic shops.
+Should your vehicle need repairs, you’ll be able to take it to any of the thousands of pre-approved mechanic shops that accept CARCHEX coverage.
 CARCHEX will pay the repair facility directly, so you’ll only have to pay your deductible.
 This company also provides 24/7 roadside assistance, including lockout services, fuel delivery, trip interruption, and more.

 What really makes CARCHEX stand out from the crowd are the accolades the company has received from its partners, customers, and other review websites.
 The Better Business Bureau, for example, gives CARCHEX a perfect A+ score.
 Learn more about CARCHEX reviews here.